gtfintechlab/ConfReady/README.md

 - is **an easy-to-use Llama or GPT powered web interface** which can be used to empower authors to reflect on their work and assist authors with conference checklists
 - is **highly flexible** and offers various adaptations and possibilities such as prompt customization, enabling developers to continue developing this tool for additional conferences

-An overview of ConfReady is presented in this [YouTube video](https://www.youtube.com/watch?v=sNhpKJLfArc).

 ## Installation